 Alongside the works on paper, there will also a group of figures of sculpted natural stone on show.
 Koskinen sculpted a rabbit-ear hat for one of them, and for another one she has ‘drawn’ stone hair.
 The precision of the works on paper is repeated in the soft feel of the sculpted faces, while the rest of the piece is of unworked natural stone.
 In her work, Koskinen is particularly interested in the possibilities associated with the process of an image coming into being.
 How little is enough in a drawing or piece of sculpture for the viewer to perceive the brim of a soft hat, the line of the neck of the shape of the body?
 These works are a continuation of Koskinen’s Findling series, which she has worked on since 2012 and in which the artist is fascinated by the relationship of image and matter – how an abstract, invisible concept and a visible, concrete and sensory image are connected to each other.

-On display in the basement at Galerie Anhava will be stone sculptures of Koskinen’s Guardians series.
+On display in the basement at Galerie Anhava are stone sculptures of Koskinen’s Guardians series.
 Sculpted in candlelight, the figures can be viewed in either candlelight or ambient light.
 ‘In a sense, I sculpted light,’ says Koskinen.

 Anne Koskinen has studied at the Karlsruhe Academy of Art and the University of Freiburg in Germany, and in Finland at the University of Art and Design Helsinki (present-day Aalto University) and the University of Helsinki.
 In recent years, she has participated in group exhibitions at Kunsthalle Helsinki (2017), the Rovaniemi Art Museum (2015–2016), Schloss Agathenburg in Germany (2015) and the gallery of the Royal British Society of Sculptors in London (2015), among other venues.
 In 2016, Koskinen made The Apple of a Nuclear Physicist upon commission from the Finnish State Art Commission.
 This work is located outside the VTT Centre for Nuclear Safety in Otaniemi, Espoo, Finland.